United States Air Force: Aircraft inventory

-The U.S. Air Force has a total force of 5,217 aircraft as of June 2021.
-Of these, 4,131 are in active service.
+The U.S. Air Force has a total force of approximately 5,500 aircraft.
+Of these, an estimated 4,131 are in active service.
 Until 1962, the Army and Air Force maintained one system of aircraft naming, while the U.S. Navy maintained a separate system.
 In 1962, these were unified into a single system heavily reflecting the Army and Air Force method.
 For more complete information on the workings of this system, refer to United States military aircraft designation systems.
 The various aircraft of the Air Force include:

 A – Attack

 The attack aircraft of the USAF are designed to attack targets on the ground and are often deployed as close air support for, and in proximity to, U.S. ground forces.
 The proximity to friendly forces require precision strikes from these aircraft that are not always possible with bomber aircraft.
 Their role is tactical rather than strategic, operating at the front of the battle rather than against targets deeper in the enemy's rear.
 Current USAF attack aircraft are operated by Air Combat Command, Pacific Air Forces, and Air Force Special Operations Command.
 On 1 August 2022, USSOCOM selected the Air Tractor-L3Harris AT-802U Sky Warden as a result of the Armed Overwatch program, awarding an indefinite quantity contract (IDIQ) to deliver as many as 75 aircraft.